isomerpages/moe-anchorgreenpri/_cce/MOE Sexuality Education in Schools.md

 2.&nbsp;The **Goals** of Sexuality Education are:

 (a)&nbsp;Support students in managing their physiological, social and emotional changes as they grow up and develop safe and healthy relationships.

 (b)&nbsp;Guide students to make wise, informed and responsible decisions on sexuality matters.

-(c)&nbsp;Help students develop a moral compass and respect for themselves and others by having positive mainstream values and attitudes about sexuality that are premised on the family as the basic unit of society
+(c)&nbsp;Help students develop a moral compass and respect for themselves and others by having positive mainstream values and attitudes about sexuality that are premised on the family as the basic unit of society.

 3.&nbsp;The **Key Messages** of Sexuality Education are: